Central Catholic High School (Bloomington, Illinois): Airport Road

 Church officials began discussing sites for a new school building in 1996, initially considering a west side location in the former Chicago & Alton railroad yards.
 This site was later rejected due to the large amount of environmental cleanup needed.
-In February 1998, school officials announced plans to construct a new school building in east or southeast Bloomington after renovation of the current building was deemed to expensive.
+In February 1998, school officials announced plans to construct a new school building in east or southeast Bloomington after renovation of the existing building was deemed too expensive.
 That July, the pastors' board announced fifteen acres of Deneen family farmland in east Bloomington were reserved for a new school building.
 An $11 million fundraising effort to build a new school on the land gifted to the diocese began in 2001.

 Construction started on 12 August 2002 with an estimated cost of $11.4 million.
 In June 2003, Mark Williams - pastor of Holy Trinity Parish - announced the decision to demolish the old school building as renovation and repurposing at an estimated cost of $4 million was considered too expensive.
 The new building at 1201 Airport Road opened on 25 August 2003 with 323 students enrolled that fall.
 In June and July 2004, the Center Street school building was razed and in the following year Bill Hundman Memorial Field was completed.

 In 2005, the CCHS accountant was charged with embezzling money from the school.
 CCHS enrollment peaked in 2009 with 423 students.
 As $2,000,000 in financial pledges for construction of the new school building were left unfulfilled, capital campaigns at the four regional Catholic parishes were started in 2011 to pay off the remaining debt.
 A 2013 upgrade installed school-wide wireless internet access in conjunction with a new bring your own device program.
 A student center and welcome center were added in summer 2015 renovations.
-In recent years, enrollment at the school has dropped, attributed in part to the diminished presence of State Farm Insurance in the area.
+By 2016, enrollment at the school had dropped, attributed in part to the diminished presence of State Farm Insurance in the area.

 In March 2022, it was announced that the school would shift to a President-Principal model, with principal Sean Foster named as the first president of the school effective in July 2022.
 The next month, Chris McGraw was named the next principal with Sean Foster moving to a superintendent role.

 Between 1898 and 2014, 6,556 students graduated from the school.
 This includes 406 students from St. Mary's High School between 1898 and 1928 as well as 2,482 students from Trinity High School between 1929 and 1967.